-We will also be asking that students put aside money for the week's evening entertainment (last year it was approx 20 euros for the whole week).
+We will also be asking that students put aside money for the week's evening entertainment (last year it was approx 25 euros for the whole week).
 We will collect the money in advance, but return any not spent.
-From previous visits I can report that swimming (in- and outdoor), basketball, badminton, tennis, karaoke, quiz and disco nights, bum-boarding and ice-skating have all been available in the past.
+From previous visits I can report that swimming (in- and outdoor), basketball, badminton, tennis, karaoke, quiz and disco nights, bum-boarding and iceskating have all been available.